Jonathan Shedler, PhD

 Integrating clinical and empirical perspectives on personality: The Shedler-Westen Assessment Procedure (SWAP) [pdf]

-A review of the Shedler-Westen Assessment Procedure (SWAP) for personality diagnosis and clinical case formulation
+An overview of the Shedler-Westen Assessment Procedure (SWAP) for personality diagnosis and clinical case formulation

 A new language for psychoanalytic diagnosis [pdf]